saint2706/HRR-MLBA-Project/README.md

 - **Player Archetyping**: Using K-Means clustering, players are grouped into distinct roles (e.g., "Power Hitter," "Death Specialist") based on their performance metrics.
 - **Impact Rating**: A machine learning model (XGBoost) is trained to predict match outcomes based on player performance.
 The model's feature importances, derived from SHAP analysis, are used to create a weighted "impact rating" for each player.
 - **Best XI Selection**: A data-driven algorithm selects a balanced and high-performing team of 11 players, considering both their impact ratings and their assigned roles.
+- **Interactive Dashboard**: A Streamlit app consolidates the analysis into an interactive workspace with filters, charts, and tables tailored for analysts and coaches.
 - **High-Quality Visualizations**: The project generates insightful and aesthetically pleasing plots for feature importance and player clusters.

 ## Methodology